stevekrouse/stevekrouse.github.io/debugging.md

 Getting more knowledge about how different foods affect my mood and energy, like Scott Adams discusses in How to Fail.

+### Think about which other parts of my personal journal can be open

+Could be similar to Mattan's friend update

+### Practice bouncing bad from negative emotions

+They will happen.
+Councing back is the thing.
+And also avoiding places where you often find it.
+And preparing for those places when you can't avoid it.
+Pain is a large location of negative emotions.
+You can also optimize yourlsef chemically via caffeine, nootropics or psychiatric medicine.

 ### Non-violent communication